biasedbit/gradle-plugins/README.md

 ## integration-test

-Adds integration testing to Gradle projects.
+Adds integration testing to Gradle projects, supporting java, groovy and scala.
+It's completely dynamic, so it'll only add source directories for the source plugins you have (e.g. `java`, `resources` and `groovy` but not `scala`).

 ### How it works

-* Requires previously applied Java plugin;
-* Integration test sources must live under `src/integration-test/java`;
-* Integration test resources must live under `src/integration-test/resources`.
+* It'll automatically pick directories under `src/integration-test/` that match `java`, `resources`, `groovy` and `scala`, depending on whether you have any (or all) of those plugins enabled.

 ### How to use